-WV All-State Choir
+WV All-State and Honor Choirs

 - Daniel Ricks